 It is a key point.
 Straight away, you need to put a stop to these automated messages that are sent to our customers.

 They will probably no longer be relevant now and could misinform your potential customers.
-For example, they might have out of date information regarding opening hours or prices.
+For example, they might have out-of-date information regarding opening hours or prices.

-Even if you spent a long time constructing this email pre-pandemic, it is important to hit the pause button at this time.
+Even if you spent a long time constructing this email marketing pre-pandemic, it is important to hit the pause button at this time.
 It’s highly unlikely that these emails will add value to your customers, and they will probably just be annoyed.

 If you do need to send out automated messages during the current COVID-19 crisis, ask yourself these questions first:

 - Is the message still relevant to your branding and values?

 - Is this message that you would like to receive during a pandemic crisis as a customer?